nuxt/website-v2/content/en/guides/features/file-system-routing.md

 The `scrollBehavior` option lets you define a custom behavior for the scroll position between the routes.
 This method is called every time a page is rendered.

-🎓To learn more about it, see [vue-router scrollBehavior documentation](https://router.vuejs.org/guide/advanced/scroll-behavior.html).
+🎓 To learn more about it, see [vue-router scrollBehavior documentation](https://router.vuejs.org/guide/advanced/scroll-behavior.html).

 Available since:v2.9.0,